RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 #### Content-Sets JSON files
-Starting from January 2025, the content_manifests has been replaced by single content-sets.json file available in the `/usr/share/buildinfo/` directory and the same content is copied to the legacy location `/root/buildinfo/`.
-In some container images, access to the root directory is locked, so the `/root/buildinfo/` location will be deprecated in the future and the main location for the content-sets.json metadata will remain `/usr/share/buildinfo`.
+Starting from January 2025, the content_manifests has been replaced by single content-sets.json file available in the `/usr/share/buildinfo/` directory and the same content is copied to the legacy location `/root/buildinfo/content_manifests/`.
+In some container images, access to the root directory is locked, so the `/root/buildinfo/` location will be deprecated in the future and the main location for the content-sets.json metadata will remain in `/usr/share/buildinfo`.

 The following is an example of how to determine the repositories used from the new content sets JSON file.
 ```
 # Example of repositories in the content sets JSON
-$ cat /usr/share/buildinfo <CONFIRM>
+$ cat cat /usr/share/buildinfo/content-sets.json

 {
   "metadata": {